 - Walk forward as you work, not backward as you would with some other hoes.

-If you are looking for one, this grub (eye) hoe from Truper is heavy-duty and light-weight.
+If you are looking for one, check a grub (eye) hoe from Truper, which is heavy-duty and light-weight.

 Ideal for: Light weeding, especially around desired plants

 Though a grub hoe is great for removing weeds, one misdirected swing could destroy a beloved tomato plant.